Uzezi’s Tarot

 Uzezi shrugged.
 “It is the context that tells us.
 Pick another card and we shall see.”

 Audrey turned over another card.
 This one looked kind of like the Greek god Hermes tripping the light fantastic in space and time.
-But instead of Hermes, it was labeled The Magus, which Audrey figured must be a magician of some sort, but her chip’s infoLayer was off, so she didn’t know for sure.
-But what she did know was that the Crowley cards seemed to have a creepy-666-Voldemort-dark-lord vibe.
-And she wondered how this Crowley creepy vibe jibed with Uzezi’s Carnaby Street vibe.
+But instead of Hermes, it was labeled The Magus, which Audrey figured must be a magician of some sort, but she’d turned her chip’s infoLayer off, so she didn’t know for sure.
+But what she did know was that the Crowley cards seemed to have a creepy-666-dark-lord-Voldemort vibe.
+And she wondered how this Crowley creepy vibe jibed with Uzezi’s Carnaby Street yellow sunshine vibe.
 Did Mod grrrl have a dark side?

 “There is vital energy here,” Uzezi pointed at the card, “The Magus represents the magic of creation, he juggles the energies of the four elements and synthesizes them into physical form, into reality...but The Magus is also a trickster, you can’t trust him…he might weave a veil of lies you mistake for truth.”